Looking to the future

 Also available in Français , Deutsch , Italiano and Español

 “If your only tool is a hammer, all problems resemble a nail”.
-This section will stress the different factors required to make you a “good clinician” and gain confidence in your medical decisions.
+This section will stress the different factors required to make you a “good clinician” and in particular address the art of communication, especially when dealing with pet owners, because nothing is more frustrating than a lack of compliance when treating an animal.

 The veterinary degree is a passport to many different employment opportunities; if you’re not sure which job will suit you, don’t be afraid to try something and, if it doesn’t work out, move on.